 In 2017 Myriad merged with New Internationalist as part of a joint plan to expand, reach wider audiences and publish books that push boundaries and embrace diversity.
 We’d long been admirers of the politics and purpose of New Internationalist, and they were our publishing partners for the UK editions of three of the atlases.
 While it made sense for both parties to pool expertise and resources, and benefit from economies of scale, this partnership marks an exciting new chapter in Myriad’s development.
 Our mission is to make the personal political and the local international.
 We can look further afield for more diverse and international writers and readers.
 We’re building sales networks and partnerships that will enable us to take our books to global audiences as well as bringing international authors to Myriad.

 We joined New Internationalist just at the moment it became the largest cooperatively owed media organization in the UK, swelled by the success of a community share offer and the support of its subscribers and co-owners from around the world.
 As part of NI, we’re also now part of the International Alliance of Independent Publishers.
 We’re working together in an industry that has changed almost beyond recognition in our working lifetimes and witnessing neo-liberalism and populist politics ruining lives and destroying human rights.
 With our authors, colleagues in the industry, and activists on the ground, we are all working towards social change.
 A large part of this demand for social change is coming from women and, as feminists, we can’t help but be a part of something bigger, something international.
-We commissioned Cynthia Enloe’s The Big Push shortly after merging with NI, and a year later we’re publishing Sohaila Abdulali’s What We Talk About When We Talk About Rape.
-Both are vital, both speak to and of global and urgent shared concerns.
+Our books speak to and of global and urgent shared concerns—books such as Cynthia Enloe’s The Big Push and Sohaila Abdulali’s What We Talk About When We Talk About Rape.

 One of Myriad’s defining moments came in November 2016.
 We had been invited to showcase some of our authors at a salon event at Waterstones Piccadilly.
 We were there with five of our authors: Sally O’Reilly and Jonathan Kemp write literary fiction, Elizabeth Haynes is a crime writer, and Ian Williams and Una are known for graphic novels and memoir.
 At first glance it appeared that they had little in common.
 In fact, each of these five, apparently quite different, authors were helping us to see the world afresh.
 Their stories challenge boundaries; they touch on difficult subjects; they speak the unspeakable.
 That evening in Waterstones—four months on from Brexit and the morning after Trump’s election—our raison d’être was clearer than ever before.
 Never had it felt more important to support writers and artists to tell their stories.